 Sometimes cats make a face that makes you wonder: is my cat actually smiling at me?
 It looks just like a smile: closed eyes and a mouth turned upward.
 Not to burst your bubble, but that face he is making is not a happy smile like humans make.
+Cats do not know how to smile like a human do, but they have different body language signs to let you know they are feeling happy.
 Continue reading on to find out more!

 What a Cat “Smile” Means

 Cats have the ability to make a smiling face similar to how humans smile, but it doesn’t mean happiness, necessarily.
 It’s purely physiological.

 When cats smell certain pheromone-rich smells, like other cat’s urine, the particles enter their nose and go into their mouths.
 This triggers the “flehmen response,” where cats push those pheromone particles to the roof of their mouth, thus making the “cat smile” face.
 This area of their mouth houses the Jacobson’s organ, which takes in the information of the pheromones the best.

 How to Tell if Your Cat is Happy

 So, if the cat “smiling” doesn’t mean he is happy, how do cats show that they are happy in the pet-to-pet parent relationship?

 A cat purring can mean a few different things, like fear or even pain, but you know your cat is very happy with you when you pet or scratch him and he answers with purring.
 That’s because purring is also a contentment noise, a noise that says that he really likes what you’re doing.

 You know a cat is very happy when they move their paws in a kneading motion.
 They will knead a blanket, your skin or hair, another animal’s fur, or even the air when they are extremely comfortable.